Mahalaya Amavas

 of this day.
 On these days, Hindus do not eat non-veg, onions or garlic

-and spend the day reciting hymns and prayers.
+prayers.
 Other Amavasya days are also sombre days and

 there are no festivities attached to it.
 Since these days are usually meant for remembering our